White Wolf Mountain: Early development plans

-In 2015 Squaw Valley Ski Holdings LLC announced a proposal to build a gondola through the property to connect the resorts.
+In 2015, Squaw Valley Ski Holdings LLC announced a proposal to build a gondola through the property to connect the resorts.

 Litigation

-Troy Caldwell is currently in litigation with Squaw Valley over his installation of chairlift towers that would interconnect the two resorts.
+Troy Caldwell is currently in litigation with Palisades Tahoe over his installation of chairlift towers that would interconnect the two resorts.
 There have been many rounds of litigation, with the California Supreme Court ruling in 2000 that Caldwell was allowed to open his proposed chairlift, subject to limitations.

-There is some indication that Squaw Valley's new ownership, KSL Partners, are seeking to work with Caldwell, and put aside their differences.
-In December 2011 KSL paid for Caldwell to study ski resort development in the American West.
+Some indication exists that Palisades Tahoe's new ownership, KSL Partners, is seeking to work with Caldwell, and put aside their differences.
+In December 2011, KSL paid for Caldwell to study ski resort development in the American West.
 He visited Jackson, Vail, Aspen, Snowmass, Buttermilk, Aspen Highlands, Beaver Creek, Steamboat, Grand Targhee, & Big Sky.
 KSL footed the bill for that on-site research and Caldwell said of the trip, “(KSL) treated us like kings and queens.”

 White Wolf Subdivision

-In 2019 White Wolf Subdivision was proposed to Placer County planning department, and proposed 38 single family homes, 2 ski lifts and other amenities.
+In 2019, White Wolf Subdivision was proposed to Placer County planning department, and proposed 38 single family homes, 2 ski lifts and other amenities.
 The current concept is a private ski area with its own lifts, lodges, etc.